awsdocs/aws-ruby-developer-guide/doc_source/setup-config.rst

 Set the credentials in your code by updating the values in the :code:`Aws.config` hash.

-The following example sets the value of your access key to *your_access_key_id* and the value of your secret access key to *your_secret_access_key*.
+The following example sets the value of your access key to :code:`your_access_key_id` and the value of your secret access key to :code:`your_secret_access_key`.
 Any client or resource you create subsequently will use these credentials.

 .. code-block:: ruby